As a resident in the EVMS Department of Emergency Medicine, you will find many opportunities to participate in departmental activities.

 - Lunch is provided at all Grand Rounds.

 On Grand Rounds days, residents spend time in the Sentara Center for Simulation and Immersive Learning.
-The simulation facilities are world-class and allow the resident to reinforce EM procedural and resuscitation experience including difficult airway management, invasive procedures, pediatric, cardiac and trauma resuscitation.
+The simulation facilities are world-class and allow the resident to reinforce EM procedural and resuscitation experience including difficult airway management, invasive procedures, pediatric, cardiac and trauma.

-Journal Club (JC) is conducted the last Monday of each month (except December and June), usually from 6:30 p.m. to 8:30 p.m.
+Journal Club is conducted the last Monday of each month (except December and June), usually from 6:30 p.m. to 8:30 p.m.
 The location is usually an area restaurant or attraction (American Go-Karting, Ropes Course, paintball).
 Evidence-based medicine is taught and used to review the medical literature.
 Dinner is provided.
 Residents are encouraged to bring their spouse / significant others.

 Mock Oral Board Exams